0x1990c/Welcomii-Server/README.md

-# Welcomii-Server
+# Fusion-Server
-This is the Server Project for the Welcomii project.
+this is the fast api project for Fusion-Server.